hegdepavankumar/websites-a-programmer-should-visit/README.md

 ![634816d46fc4a32b2a583416_codewars-og-image](https://user-images.githubusercontent.com/85627085/230727732-314d7635-82ce-4443-a25b-04fa13c474cc.png)

 [CodeWars](https://www.codewars.com/) is an educational community for computer programming.
 On the platform, software developers train on programming challenges known as kata.
-These discrete programming exercises train a range of skills in a variety of programming languages, and are completed within an online integrated development environment.
+These discrete programming exercises train a range of skills in a variety of programming languages and are completed within an online integrated development environment.
 Some typical programming languages taught by Codewars include JavaScript, CoffeeScript, Java, Ruby, Python, C#, and Clojure.

 - [Wikipedia](https://en.wikipedia.org/wiki/Codewars)